Skip to main content

 Deploy a wallet

 A wallet must be deployed before use — its account state must be active.
-Newly created wallets have the default state nonexistent, meaning the account has no code, data, or balance.
+Newly created wallets have the default state nonexist, meaning the account has no code, data, or balance.

 Check the account state